graphaware/graph-aided-search/README.md

 The **_name_** parameter is mandatory and allows to specify the Filter class.
 The remaining parameters depends on the type of filter.
 In the following paragraph the available filters are described.

-#### GraphAidedSearchCypherFilter
+#### SearchResultCypherFilter

 This filter allows to filter results using a Cypher query on Neo4j.
-In this case the _name_ value must be set to `GraphAidedSearchCypherFilter`.
+In this case the _name_ value must be set to `SearchResultCypherFilter`.

 The following parameters are available for this filter: